 Using Google Maps as a route optimizer might seem like a no-brainer for most.
 After all, the navigation app has a highly intuitive interface, is reliable, and takes voice directions well.

 And the best part about it?
 It’s completely free, and you can even use offline maps.

-It’s a great entry point to route planning, but we hardly think it’s best to use Google Maps for business purposes.
+It’s a great entry point to route planning, but we hardly think route optimization on Google Maps for business is best.

-Here’s how to optimize routes on Google Maps and why we think you should consider other options for mapping services.
+Here’s how to optimize a route on Google Maps and why we think you should consider other options for mapping services.